Arthur Jensen: IQ and academic achievement

 an organization frequently described as racist and white supremacist in nature.

 The fund contributed a total of $3.5 million to researchers cited in The Bell Curve's most controversial chapter "that suggests some races are naturally smarter than others" with Jensen's works being cited twenty-three times in the book's bibliography.

-In 2005, Jensen's article, co-written with J. Philippe Rushton, named "Thirty Years of Research on Race Differences in Cognitive Ability", was published in the APA journal Psychology, Public Policy, and Law.
-Jensen and Rushton present ten categories of evidence in support of the notion that IQ differences between whites and blacks are partly genetic in origin.

 Death

-He died on October 22, 2012, at his home in Kelseyville, California at age 89.
+He died on October 22, 2012, at his home in Kelseyville, California, at age 89.